 It’s time to prepare for back to school or back to homeschool (NOT back to school)!
-I’m the lucky host of a review and giveaway sponsored by Montessori Services with a grand prize of a large hemmed rug, small hemmed rug, and magnetic/non-magnetic activity!
-The total ARV is $48.
+I’m excited to tell you about some fabulous Montessori Services materials … their large hemmed rug, small hemmed rug, and magnetic/non-magnetic activity!

 You’ll see my reviews of Montessori Services practical life activities and puncher pack in earlier reviews and giveaways.
 You’ll find LOTS of wonderful materials through Montessori Services whether you’re a classroom teacher or homeschooler.
 Parents using Montessori principles at home will also find much to offer through Montessori Services or its partner site, For Small Hands, which specializes in child-size tools and materials for families.